The Fair Credit Reporting Act (FCRA)

 Fair Credit Reporting Act

-History of The Fair Credit Reporting Act
+When did The Fair Credit Reporting Act pass?

-Purpose of The Fair Credit Reporting Act
+What is the Purpose of The Fair Credit Reporting Act?

 View Pricing

-Using The Fair Credit Reporting Act
+Who can use The Fair Credit Reporting Act?

 Consumers use the Act to protect the third-party use of their consumption and credit transaction trail compiled by customer reporting agencies.
 The Fair Credit Report Act allows consumers to access a free credit report from the agencies and AnnualCreditReport.com, a website authorized by the Federal government.
 The Act will enable consumers to verify the current report in circulation.
 Through the Act, consumers are entitled to a notification on the use of reports by authorized users.
 These include creditors, insurers, and employers.
+Credit CARD issuers must follow specific procedures before denying applications.

 In instances where the reports capture questionable data, the Act provides for dispute resolution.
 It reserves an avenue for customer reporting agencies to correct inaccuracies.
 It ensures a depiction of your correct financial status.
 Additionally, the Act allows for deletion and updating of information after seven years.
 For bankruptcy, the Act provides for an update of consumer information after the lapse of a decade.

 The Act allows consumers to reconfirm their reports by requesting a free update.
 It avails a free update when alerted of adverse action informed by the report or where consumers encounter inaccuracies.
-Additionally, free reports can be accessed whenidentity theft that requires fraud to be flagged and when utilizing public assistance.
+Additionally, free reports can be accessed when identity theft that requires fraud to be flagged and when utilizing public assistance.

 If unsatisfied with the response from the customer reporting agencies, consumers have an option to accelerate their complaint to be addressed by the Federal Consumer Financial Protection Bureau (CFPB).